-- Creates an exact copy (or mirror) of a set of data on two or more disks. - Typically, a RAID 1 array contains two disks - Improved - Reading speed: two blocks can be read at the same time - Reliability: if one disk crashes, we can use the other - Writing speed remains the same
+- Creates an exact copy (or mirror) of a set of data on two or more disks. - Typically, a RAID 1 array contains two disks - Improved - Reading speed: two blocks can be read at the same time - Reliability: if disk 1 crashes, we can use disk 2.
+We lose the data only if disk 2 crashes while we are changing disk 1 (which can be done in ~3 h) - Writing speed remains the same